6 Important Steps to Take Immediately After a Fire

-House fires are a very common occurrence throughout the United States and they can cause a life changing amount of damage to your home very quickly.
-Fires usually happen without warning and they can result in heavy losses, serious injury, and death.
-When a fire strikes your home, it can be very easy to become overwhelmed with the situation and lose sight of the right actions to take after a fire.
-The following are important steps every homeowner should take once the fire is extinguished to help keep yourself and your family safe and begin the fire damage restoration and cleanup.
+House fires are a common occurrence throughout the United States and they can cause a life-changing amount of damage to your home very quickly.
+They always happen without warning, resulting in heavy losses, serious injury, and death.
+When a fire strikes your home, it can be easy to become overwhelmed with the situation and lose sight of the right actions to take afterwards.

-The absolute top priority following a fire, regardless of how severe, is to make sure that you and everyone in your home is safe.
-Fires can cause injuries of all kinds and it is important to check on the safety of your family and make sure anyone who is injured receives medical attention before dealing with your home or property.
-It is also wise to find a place for your family to stay temporarily as your home goes through the fire damage restoration process.
+The absolute top priority following a fire, regardless of how severe, is to make sure you and everyone in your home are safe.
+Fires can cause injuries of all kinds and it is important to check on the safety of your family and make sure anyone injured receives medical attention before dealing with your home or property.
+It is also wise to find a place for your family to stay temporarily as your home goes through the fire damage cleanup and restoration process.

-Once the flames are put out and you have ensured the safety of your family, it is time to inspect the damage.
-You should get permission from the firefighters before entering your home to make sure it is safe and once you get clearance to enter, the first things you should look for are your important documents such as birth certificates, social security cards, identification, and others.
-Try to inspect the damage to your home as much as possible without putting yourself in danger.
+Once the flames are out and you have ensured the safety of your family, it is time to inspect the damage.
+You should get permission from the firefighters before entering your home to make sure it is safe.
+Once you get clearance to enter, the first to look for are your important documents such as birth certificates, social security cards, identification, and others.
+Try to inspect the fire damage to your home as much as possible without putting yourself in danger.
 If your home is deemed unsafe following a fire, avoid your property and call your insurance provider to inspect the damage.

 You may be able to salvage some property and personal items following a fire but others will have to be replaced.
 If you are given permission to enter your home again after a fire, carefully document every item that is damaged and may need to be replaced.
 A public adjuster can be hired to help you document large losses.